danbai225/go-rustdesk-server/README-English.md

 Please open the corresponding port and preferably use the default port.

+Use `docker-compose logs` to view the generated keys for encrypted connections

 ## If you want to start only relay

 Change the start parameters in `docker-compose.yml`